sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-tabprocessgrowth.md

 # TabProcessGrowth

-`TabProcessGrowth` sets the rate at which Internet Explorer® creates new tab processes.
+`TabProcessGrowth` sets the rate at which Internet Explorer creates new tab processes.

 ## Values